 - Failure to meet minimum academic standards as stated in the above section. - 2.
-Conduct of an unacceptable nature (see student handbook). - 3.
-Failure to attend classes regularly.
+Conduct of an unacceptable nature (see student handbook).

 WITHDRAWALS AND HONORABLE DISMISSALS

 Student finding it necessary to withdraw from the College should do so officially to maintain good standing and to assure readmission or honorable dismissal.
 Withdrawal procedures are as follows: